siddhantshingi/SAT-problem-AI/README.md

 For compiling the core programs
 `g++ -o makegraph graphgenerator.cpp  `
 For compiling the tester program
-Install MiniSat and put the binary minisat in this folder itself
+Install MiniSat and put the binary of any other minisat if you need in this folder itself
 `./run.sh test`
 For running the program if the file was test.graph
 `./rungenerator.sh G K U`